Table of Contents

 Why Are More Couples Cohabiting?

-As cohabiting statistics have shown more and more couples are choosing to live in instead of tying the knot.
-Although some are getting married eventually but the first question is rarely, “Will you marry me?” it is more often, “Will you move in with me?”
+As cohabiting statistics have shown, more and more couples are choosing to live together instead of tying the knot.
+Although some couples may get married eventually, the first question is rarely, “Will you marry me?”
+More often than not, it is, “Will you move in with me?”

 1. No belief in the institution of marriage

 This shift from marriage to cohabitation has happened because most millennials who are choosing to live in right now have grown up in a society where they have seen marriages breaking up pretty often.
-The divorce statistics in the US show that while 6.8 per 1000 people in US get married every year, 3.2 per 1000 get divorced.
+The divorce statistics in the US show that while 6.8 per 1,000 people in the US get married every year, 3.2 per 1,000 get divorced.
 So almost half of the marriages end in a divorce.

 Related Reading: Should You Get A Divorce?- Take This Divorce Checklist